wenisbelle/-autonomous_surveillance_system/ReadMe.md

 Note that this file requires a joystick connected in the port /dev/js0.
 If you have a different port or just don't wanna use the joystick you can simple remove that line from this file.

-## Usage
+# Usage
-For now you still need to run the ros2 packages on the turtlebots using ssh, but I will study some way of bypass this on the future.
-And I still didn't put the drone inside the system.
+For now you still need to run the ros2 packages on the turtlebots using ssh, using ssh manually or with and automated script.
+It's important to notice that I still didn't put the drone inside the system.
 These are the robot configurations:

 ### Devices Access Info